beroca/hello-opendata/src/site/md/progress-report-20170201.md

 ```
 ### Cardinality
 Relationships between the 3 main entities relevant in the solution.
-- URL, Javascript library, Ranking value.
+- URL, JavaScript library, Ranking value.
 - URL, Js-lib: 1-to-many.
 - Js-lib, Raking value: many-to-1

-The relationship between a ranking value and a Javascript library is "1-to-many".
+The relationship between a ranking value and a JavaScript library is "1-to-many".
 That is, a given ranking value (1 occurrance, 2 occurrences, ..., n occurrencies), can have *many* Javascipt libraries.

 Keeping the Js-libs always sorted or not.